🔥 DeepEval 4.0 just got released. Read the announcement.

 Datasets

 In deepeval, an evaluation dataset, or just dataset, is a collection of goldens.
+A golden is a precursor to a test case.
 At evaluation time, you would first convert all goldens in your dataset to test cases, before running evals on these test cases.

 Quick Summary